 Note Architect’s skillful use of Code required spaces along with pure artistry, to achieve a rhythm of pickets that maximizes views while creating interesting groupings of members.

-And of course, the General Contractor: Hearthstone Construction’s talented, strong and intelligent carpenters’ skill makes this all possible.
+Strong and intelligent carpenters’ skill makes this possible.
 There is a mathematical formula to the guardrail’s member spacing.
 Even though it uses ordinary boards from any lumberyard, the manner in which it is assembled elevates into the realm of architecture.
 These railings are also fastened together with lifetime warranty star drive 3″ long exterior screws (no nails), so they will always remain firm and tight.

 Home Depot forklift (Moffitt) unloading 2 large pallets of the rigid foam insulation panels into the garage.
 110 sheets of polyiso (polyisocyanurate) rigid foam sheathing for the exterior walls will add another R6.1 to the wall main insulation value.
 That’s the best R value per inch on the planet right now for insulation. it doesn’t get any better than this.
 Total wall insulation value will be approximately R 28.2.